Prague Lions

 The Prague Lions are an American football team based in the Czech capital of Prague.
-The team has played in the European League of Football since 2023.
+The team plays in the European Football Alliance.
 The team was founded in 1991.
+It formerly played in the European League of Football from 2023 to 2025 and the Czech League of American Football from 1994 to 2022.
+In 2026 the team joined the European Football Alliance.